pomettini/maya-tools/README.md

 Maya scripts I made in order to speed up my workflow

+# How to install the shelf

+I made a [custom installer for those tools](https://github.com/Pomettini/maya-tools-installer).
+One click and you're done!

 # How to load scripts on Maya

 * Open Maya (whatever version is fine)